 Folk School JAM is held in Cherokee/Clay Counties, NC, an area which is located near both Georgia and Tennessee in the Great Smoky Mountains.
 The John C. Campbell Folk School (JCCFS) is also located on the border of Cherokee and Clay Counties.
 JCCFS administrates and organizes the Folk School JAM program for area youth, and is held on the John C. Campbell Folk School campus.
-The program is open to twelve to eighteen year olds residing in Clay or Cherokee Counties.
+The program is open to eleven to eighteen year olds residing in Clay or Cherokee Counties.
 Featured classes are available for fiddle, clawhammer banjo, three-finger banjo, Guitar, mandolin, bass, singing, dance, and band.
-It runs on Mondays and Wednesdays each week from 3:30 to 5:30.
+It runs on Tuesdays 4-8 pm and Wednesdays 4-6 pm.

 Current Instructors